Agramm18/Patient_Management_System_v.05/docs/archive/ARCHIVE.md

 - Documentation organized under `docs/project_info`, `docs/setup`, `docs/architecture`, and `docs/archive`
 - Current status, roadmap, setup, architecture, and Mermaid UML documentation created
 - Documentation synchronized with the session and menu-routing baseline on 2026-06-16
+- Documentation synchronized with the service-routing and admin-request-listing baseline on 2026-06-18

 ## Superseded Documentation Notes